dhiraj-salian/techblog/_posts/2024-09-22-generative-ai-optimization-techniques.md

 ## 1.4.5 Learning Rate

-The **learning rate** \\(\\eta\\) controls the size of the steps taken in gradient descent.
+The **learning rate** $$\eta$$ controls the size of the steps taken in gradient descent.
 A small learning rate makes the optimization process slow but more accurate, while a large learning rate speeds up optimization but risks overshooting the minimum.

 ### Learning Rate Tradeoff:
 - **Too small**: Convergence is slow.